briandeheus/doge-debug/README.md

 #doge-debug

-Inject some doge into your logs to detect important messages in a see of strings.
+Inject some doge into your logs to detect important messages in a sea of strings.

 ###Installation
 `npm install doge-debug`